AFS-Library/AFSPrompt/AFS_rerank_system/AFScore/README.md

     return similarity_list
 ```
-2. from AFS_rerank_system.AFScore.util import rerank is a misnomer, as it actually corresponds to an implementation of a DFS algorithm.
+2. from AFS_rerank_system.AFScore.util import rerank corresponds to an implementation of a Depth-First Search (DFS) algorithm for graphs.